pablo-matheus/camping-fire-node-api/README.md

 ## Important Info
 - `http://localhost:8081` access to mongo-express.
-- `npm install <dependency> --save` to add new to package.json and install in your NPM.
+- `npm install <dependency> --save` to add new dependency to package.json and install in your NPM.

 ## JSON